-Like many stories of Greek mythology, the Persephone’s descent into the realm of Hades, and her emergence from it has resonances in contemporary arts, most especially the notion of death and rebirth.
+Like many stories of Greek mythology, Persephone’s descent into the realm of Hades, and her emergence from it, has resonances in contemporary arts, most especially the notion of death and rebirth.

 The student of Greek mythology is often struck by the fact that some gods and goddesses have extensive roles in the mythical narratives while others have very limited parts to play.
 The goddess Demeter is an interesting case of this.
 As an Olympian goddess and fertility figure, she is very important in ancient Greek religion and life, but she has a rather small role in its literature and mythology.

 She is mentioned a bit in Homeric epic, especially the Iliad but has no actual part to play either in the Iliad or The Odyssey.
 Nor does she feature at all as a character in extant Greek drama.